-Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-pop Star Like BIGBANG’s G-Dragon?
+Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-Pop Star Like Bigbang’s G-Dragon?

 — G-DRAGON (@IBGDRGN) December 7, 2016

 Jaden Smith and G-Dragon met back in 2013 when Will Smith and his son visited YG Entertainment (G-Dragon’s management) while promoting their film, After Earth, in South Korea.
-The father-and-son tandem even posed with the K-Pop superstar which the BIGBANG leader shared on his Instagram account at the time.
+The father-and-son tandem even posed with the K-Pop superstar, which the Bigbang leader shared on his Instagram account at the time.

 While many are mocking Jaden Smith’s plan to enter the K-pop world, G-Dragon’s comeback album may just very well be the push that the actor needed to pursue his idea.
 With the tracks presumably on his replay list, this will definitely give him more motivation to finally try it out.